-- And 59.3% of all homes going under contract in February were on the market 30 days or less.
-This time last year it was 66.3%.
+- 63.1% of homes going under contract in February were on the market 30 days or less – down from the 71.7% figure in February 2013.

-- The overall supply of homes on the market at the end of February was 2.7 months, up from 2.0 months at the end of February 2013.
+- The overall supply of homes on the market at the end of February was 1.9 months, which was an increase of 53.4% compared to the end of February 2013.